 Instructions

-- Cook on high for about 4 hours or on low for 6-7 hours or until the meat is easily shreddable.
+- Cover and cook on high for about 4 hours or on low for 6-7 hours, or until the meat is easily shreddable.

 Nutrition